mollthecoder/apt-aside/README.md

 - Packages that have postinstall scripts that require real root (note: scripts that work via fakeroot will work fine)
 - Packages that depend on a kernel that is newer than that of Debian Stable
 - Packages that depend on daemons newer than that of your current system
+- Packages with hardcoded absolute paths for assets

 ## What Will Work
 Development tools, programming languages, most GUI apps, and more.